Terminal-2 icon

 2. For offline EMV, check the settings under Offline processing.

-3. For Store and Forward, check the settings under Store-and-forward payments.
+3. For store and forward, check the settings under Store-and-forward payments.

 3. Take care of any extra configuration on your side to reconcile payments that are made offline.